RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/foundations-linux-and-python/python-labs/python-lab-21.md

   python3 file.py
   ```

-##
+## Steps Taken

-1. Write the script
+1. Write the script for prime_and_proper.py using nano editor
     ``` python
-    # prime_numbers.py
+    # prime_and_proper.py is the name of the file
-    # A spunky little script that hunts down prime numbers between 1 and 250
+    # My spunky little script that hunts down prime numbers between 1 and 250
-    # and drops them into results.txt like a boss.
+    # afterwards output them into results.txt

     def is_prime(n):
-        """Prime checker: because not all numbers are worthy.""" if n < 2:
+        if n < 2:
             return False
         for i in range(2, int(n**0.5) + 1):